Skip to main content

 9 mentions Positive Neutral Negative

-• “It's such a simple yet beautiful soundtrack to listen to that I wish there was a video I could save somewhere so that I can play it as I go through my day.”
+• “It's such a simple yet beautiful soundtrack to listen to that I wish there was a video I could save somewhere to play throughout my day.”

-• “The 'cat on my screen' feature is lovely though (should be a standard part of any modern UI), and so is the main theme (intro?) music.”
+• “The 'cat on my screen' feature is lovely, and so is the main theme (intro) music.”

-• “At first I thought it was cool, but the way the author straight up copies some concepts from TSP is lame.
+• “At first, I thought that it's cool, but the way the author straight up copies some concepts from TSP is lame.
 Also, am I the only one who heard the TSP soundtrack here?”

-• “Maybe I'm mistaken, but I'm pretty sure the absolutely same OST was in TSP?”
+• “Maybe I'm mistaking it, but I'm pretty sure the absolutely same OST was in TSP.”

 • “The sword quiz's music will forever be engraved in my brain.”